A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Observations

 \subsection{Comparison of observed statistics with previous measurements}

-\InputFig{FMEAN_Literature_Comparison.pdf}{75} { The redshift evolution of the observed mean flux from this work (red stars with errorbar) is compared with those from \citet[][]{kirkman2005,kim2007,faucher2008,becker2013b}.
+\InputFig{FMEAN_Literature_Comparison_With_Errorbars.pdf}{75} { The redshift evolution of the observed mean flux from this work (red stars with errorbar) is compared with those from \citet[][]{kirkman2005,kim2007,faucher2008,becker2013b}.
+The shaded region show $1\sigma$ uncertainty on \Fmean for literature measurements.
 The \Fmean evolution in \citet{becker2013b} is obtained from a large number of moderate resolution and low SNR SDSS spectra, while the \Fmean evolution in \citet{kirkman2005,kim2007,faucher2008} were obtained using high resolution QSO absorption spectra.
 Our $\langle F \rangle$ measurements (based on \kodiaq DR2 sample) are in agreement with \citet[][maximum deviation $\sim 2 \sigma$]{kirkman2005,becker2013b}.
 However, there is a slight increase in \Fmean at \zrange{2.9}{3.3} compared to \citet{becker2013b}.
 The presence or absence of this possible excess in \Fmean has only a marginal effect on our measured $T_0-\gamma$ but may be interesting in its own right as we will discuss later (see \S \ref{sec:observation} for details). }{ }